Shopify/react-native-skia/docs/docs/path-effects.md

 ## Dash Path Effect

-Creates a PathEffect that add dashes to the path.
+Creates a path effect that add dashes to the path.

 | Name      | Type         |  Description                                                  |